 Far away to the east, seeming to move along with you, is a sharp white silhouette.
-That would be Lassen Peak, the only active volcano on the continent.
-The train begins to climb, pausing at Dunsmuir, and then hurrying on through thick forestland.
+That would be Lassen Peak, the only active volcano in the United States.
+The train begins to climb, pausing at Dunsmuir, then hurrying on through thick forestland.
 Suddenly to the right, bold and startling, is Mt.
 Shasta-dark crevices sloping up and up to the summit that holds gleaming snow and ice all through the summer.